 The key to managing SCAD deficiency is to avoid going for long periods of time without eating.
 Infants and children with SCAD deficiency may require feedings at regular intervals, including during nighttime.
 For children and adults, consuming cornstarch can also provide a sustained release of energy and allow for longer gaps between meals.
 If an individual is unable to eat or drink food on their own, it may be necessary to give them glucose by intravenous fluids.
 Some physicians may recommend carnitine or riboflavin supplements as well.

 What Is the Prognosis for an Individual with Short-Chain Acyl-CoA Dehydrogenase Deficiency?

 Early diagnosis and dietary management are important for the best outcome.
 If dietary management starts early and is consistent, individuals with SCAD deficiency have a good prognosis with normal or near-normal lifespan.
-In undiagnosed and untreated cases of SCAD deficiency, metabolic crises may lead to irreversible damage or lead to death.
 Some individuals with SCAD deficiency may not experience symptoms until adulthood or may only experience very mild symptoms until adulthood.